michalkmet/xp-tic-tac-toe-graduation/NOTES.md

 Pomodoro 5:
 - ✅ Planning
-- ⚠ TODO refactor User stories according the requirement
+- ✅ refactor User stories according the requirement
 - 🚧 UAT4.4 When There is no winner after 9 rounds Then I want to see GAME ENDS WITH A DRAW! message
 - ⚠ TODO Add timeout story